iwtsc/.github/profile/README.md

-# Welcome to Skill17
+# Welcome to Web Technologies

 ## Overview
-This is the organisation for all Skill17 related topics for your training for EuroSkills and WorldSkills competitions.
+This is the organisation for all Web Technologies related topics for your training for EuroSkills and WorldSkills competitions.

 ## Structure of Repositories
 There are serveral repositories.
 Each repository represents a certain framework.
 Each framework has all the agreed upon libraries and plugins already installed.
 The idea is that you can clone that repository, run 'npm i', start the development server and begin coding.